 Now, I’m not calling you a sociopath if you’ve ever done this before.
 WE ALL HAVE.
 Cool Kali watched SportsCenter and loved skiing and shotgunned beers because, hey, it’s Wednesday!
 Let’s just say real Kali can’t tell you one player on the LA Lakers (Is Shaq still there?), hates cold weather more than black olives on pizza (seriously freaking gross) and only drinks red wine.
 Sipping – not chugging.

 If someone met Cool Kali and then turned around to find out that Real Kali is nothing like her…how could there be any trust?
 And how pissed off would that guy be lololololol.

 Anyway point is you can’t have trust in someone else if you aren’t even being honest with yourself.
 If you are “putting on a show” for someone else – that is a huge red flag.
 More than likely you feel like you aren’t good enough in your natural state, or that your partner is probably faking things for you, too.

 This is where the insecurity, suspicious thoughts, and paranoia comes from.
 This is where trust goes to die.
 And in order to resurrect it, you have to be honest.

 When your partner violates one of your values, speak up.
 If they piss you off, say something.
 If they do something absolutely incredible and you want to shower them with love, kiss them!
 Don’t hold yourself back.
 Be unapologetically you.
 Because if you can be your most vulnerable, your most authentic, and your most uninhibited version of yourself, you will ignite that in your partner as well.
+You guys will be able to talk about things (like exes) you never thought you’d be able to talk about before.
 And just like that, trust will blossom all over the damn place.
 Yay!

 4. Set Boundaries